Workshops and Trainings*

 The PARTNER WORK engages participants in vocal interaction with peers, developing versatility in hearing acoustic symbols and creating a dialogue spontaneously that is meaningful.
 The personal dynamics that emerge in this work enhance our ability to dialogue with our clients.
 Clinical examples are used to support and clarify the use of the dialoguing voice in a therapeutic setting.

-The MULTICULTURAL ASPECT of the program offers exposure to human sounds and musical motifs that are primitive and often universal.
-Listening to singing from different parts of the world, we begin to understand the many sounds human beings can make and the symbolic messages they convey.
+The CLINICAL ASPECT of the program offers exposure to any kind of human sounds and musical motifs that are primitive and often universal.
+Listening to authentic sounds and singing from different sources, we begin to understand the many sounds human beings can make and the symbolic messages they convey.
 Then we interact with these sounds, building our own repertoire of sounds, and becoming ready to use them in therapy.

 The essentials of this voicework practice are: